ba2sik/PokeRon/README.md

 To get started with PokéRon, follow these steps:

 1. **Clone the repository:**
    ```
    git clone https://github.com/ba2sik/PokeRon.git
    ```

 2. **Install dependencies:**
    ```
    npm install
    ```

+3. **Set up Supabase:**
+    - Make sure you have a Supabase project set up.

+4. **Set up environment variables:**
+    - **Root Directory:**
+        - Create a `.env` file in the root directory.
+You can copy the contents from [`.env.example`](https://github.com/ba2sik/PokeRon/blob/main/.env.example) to set up your environment variables.

+    - **Backend:**
+        - Create a `.env.docker` file in the `apps/backend` directory.
+Use [`.env.docker.example`](https://github.com/ba2sik/PokeRon/blob/main/apps/backend/.env.docker.example) as a reference to configure environment variables for the backend, including Supabase and PostgreSQL settings.

+5. **Run Prisma to generate the database schema:**
+    - In the `packages/database` directory, run the following commands to create the necessary tables in your database:
+      ```
+      npm run prisma:generate
+      npm run prisma:push
+      ```

-3. **Run the application:**
+6. **Run the application:**
    ```
    npm run docker:up
    ```
    This will build both the backend and client, then start the application with Docker.

 Enjoy exploring the world of Pokémon!